pau-dim/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 On the decline of the request
 - the request moves to the "Rejected" state.

-**Note:** The Security Server administrator is not automatically notified about the rejection of the request.
-Therefore, they must be notified about the rejection through an external channel, e.g., email.
-Otherwise, the request remains pending in the "Registration in progress" state on the Security Server.

-### 7.6 Removing a Client from a Security Server
+## 7.6 Removing a Client from a Security Server

 Access rights: Registration Officer